 The point is that although we all want students to learn all sorts of skills we can only teach them knowledge.
 Different kinds of knowledge may be taught differently: some you can explain, some you have to point out during practice, but as all this knowledge accumulates, it begins to chunk together.
 At the beginning each item is known inflexibly but through repetition and practice it becomes increasingly flexible the more it coheres with other related items.
 Skill can only be acquired through practice.

 Once a skill has been acquired, we stop being able to see the joins between all the knowledge that went into its creation.
 The more expert we become, the more invisible and automatic our skills become.
 Eventually, we may start to believe the skill which for us has become so natural and straightforward can be taught to others as a complete edifice.
-This is like giving someone a cooked meal and telling them to prepare a meal out the ingredients.
-It’s possible for another expert to see how this might be done, but very difficult for a novice.
+This is like giving someone a cooked meal and telling them to prepare a meal from its ingredients.
+It might possible for another expert to look at a meal and work out what each in ingredient is and how they should be combined, but it would be next to impossible for a novice.
 The idea that skill can be taught without the hard work of teaching all the requisite knowledge is an illusion born from the curse of knowledge.

 This explains a lot of what goes wrong in schools.